VRichardJP/LoLAnalyzer/README.md

 Note that some parameters of the network are only used for the training and have no impact during evaluation (dropout, batch_size, report)

-## Results
+## Demo & Results

-Example of fail pick situation: my team is full AD with 3 squishies.
-Spoiler alert: we /ff @20
+Example of fail pick situation.
+My team is full AD with 3 squishies.
+Spoiler alert: we /ff @20.
+Here I use the evaluation function to predict the winner of the game.
+Normally you would expect the win% between something like 45% and 55%.
+Note I haven't entered what the banned champions were.
+This is not that important anymore when the draft is complete.
 ![demo_failpick](https://raw.githubusercontent.com/vingtfranc/LoLAnalyzer/master/images/demo_failpick.PNG)

-Example of best pick for a given draft:
+Example of best pick evaluation for a given draft.
+Here I use the analysis function to predict the best champion to pick.
+The analysis only works for the player's team (left) and need you to precise what role the player is supposed to take.
+The results are sorted by win%.
+The last column shows the popularity of the champion for the role.
+It is more or less the same alue you can find on op.gg or so and I would recommend you to take this number into account when you take a decision.
+For instance, you may prefer to pick a popular champ with a lower win% than one which is played by only a couple of zealous OTP (let's say heimer jungle for example).
 ![demo_bestpick](https://raw.githubusercontent.com/vingtfranc/LoLAnalyzer/master/images/demo_bestpick.PNG)